The import process for VCF files into CLC Genomics Workbench currently works as follows:

 - In cases where GT = X/Y and X and Y are different but either one may be zero, two independent variants are created.

 Note: The GT field is mandatory for import of sample variants (i.e., when FORMAT and sample columns are present).

-To add variant count values to the imported variants, one of the following tags must be present in your VCF file: CLCAD2, AD, or AO.
+To add variant count values to the imported variants, one of the following tags must be present in your VCF file: CLCAD2, AD, AO, or RO.
 Where more than one of these is present, they are prioritized in the following order: